 Covenantal and Creative Ways Forward

-- Consider having circle style covenantal conversations about how we protect each other.
+- Consider having covenantal conversations about how we protect each other.

 - Celebrate vaccination within the congregation and encourage people to share their vaccination pictures and emotions.